NCAR/DART/docs/pages/DART2_Starting.md

 is no portability issue, but there may be some roundoff error in the conversion from ASCII to machine binary.
 With such a highly nonlinear model, small differences in the initial conditions will result in a different model trajectory.
+Even compiler options will cause tiny differences that ultimately result in noticeably different trajectories.
 Your results should start out looking VERY SIMILAR and may diverge with time.

 The simplest way to determine if the installation is successful is to run some of the functions we have available in *DART/diagnostics/matlab/*.
 Usually, we